nigelredding/act65.github.io/_posts/2016-9-1-LearningConv.md

 Alternatively, I am imagining a system that can do automatic weight tying.
 That, given a dataset of images, can learn that a convolution is the optimal operation to be doing.

 Could this can be formulated as the problem of agents learning a communication protocol.
-How should information (usually represented in matrices) be stored and communicated.
+How should information (usually represented in matrices) be stored and communicated?

 ### Related